ZakariaBennane99/personal-site-v2/_posts/2024-01-10-weather-app.md

 project_link: 'https://github.com/ZakariaBennane99/Weather-App'
 button_text: 'Visit Project'
 button_icon: 'github'
 lead_text: "Weather data for any city in the world.
-This was the first time I integrate an API into my project via the OpenWeatherMap."
+This was the first time I integrate an API into my project using the OpenWeatherMap."
 ---